logicguy1/The-Cookbook/Desserts/README.md

 ### Tips for the strawberry jam
 Take about 1/3 of your jam and blend it, then mix your blended strawberries to the rest of jam.
 ### Variation
 I personnally like to replace strawberries by blueberries.
-In this case, I highly recommend adding rose water.
+In this case, I highly recommend adding rose water to your jam.
 It is just so good and goes very well with blueberries.
 However, you should dilute a teaspoon of cornstarch in a glass filled with any amount of rose water you want.
 It will prevent the jam from becoming too liquid.